-With respect to Chondrial's patent portfolio, Chondrial in-licenses from Wake Forest University Health Sciences (referred to as "WFUHS") certain issued U.S. patents that relate to CTI-1601 and its use for treating Friedreich's Ataxia.
-Chondrial in-licenses from Indiana University (referred to as "IU") certain pending U.S. provisional patent applications that relate to the composition of CTI-1601 and methods of use, and certain U.S. patents relating to materials and methods relating to the development of CTI-1601.
+With respect to Chondrial's patent portfolio, Chondrial in-licenses from WFUHS certain issued U.S. patents that relate to CTI-1601 and its use for treating Friedreich's Ataxia.
+Chondrial in-licenses from IU certain pending

+U.S. provisional patent applications that relate to the composition of CTI-1601 and methods of use, and certain U.S. patents relating to materials and methods relating to the development of CTI-1601.
 Chondrial also owns or co-owns pending U.S. provisional applications relating to methods of use of CTI-1601, biomarkers and to Chondrial's platform technology.